 To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Change Security Settings menu after opening the OSD menu system.
-Press ENTER.
+Press MODE/ENTER.
 The message 'INPUT PASSWORD' displays.
 Enter the current password.

-i.
+- i.
 If the password is correct, the OSD menu returns to the Security Settings page.
-Press ▼ to highlight Power On Lock and press ◄/▶ to select Off.
-You will not have to enter the password next time when turning on the projector.

-Press ▼ to highlight Splash Screen Lock and press ◀/► to select Off.
-The Splash Screen function in the SYSTEM SETUP: Basic menu will be available for your change.
+Press ▼ to highlight Power on Lock and press ◄/▶ to select Off.
+You will not have to enter the password next time you turn on the projector. - Press ▼ to highlight Splash Screen Lock and press ▼/▶ to select Off.
+The Splash Screen function in the SYSTEM SETUP: Basic will become available. - ii.

-- ii.
 If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT PASSWORD' displays for your retry.
 You can press MENU/EXIT to cancel the change or try another password. - Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.